 Anna: One last question, earlier you mentioned the importance of startups like Transmetrics helping to push innovation in the logistics industry, to improve its efficiency, to become greener.
 What’s your advice for them?

 Professor Franklin: The advice is similar to what I learned as Mayor.
 If you have a vision, stick with fulfilling that vision and on activities that push that vision forward.
 Keeping true to that vision means you can persevere.
 I see too many young startups that begin with a clear vision, then muddy it up by running after everything because they’re afraid they will not get traction.
-After time, they lose sight of what they were looking to achieve.
+After some time, they lose sight of what they were looking to achieve.
 And I think that’ll be the key for Transmetrics and other companies.
 Remember what you are here for, what are you looking to achieve, and stick with that.
 One thing I remember from my time at Harvard is a quote from Michael Porter, “Strategy is as much about what you won’t do as it is about what you will do.”

 Anna: Indeed.
 And again quoting Michael Porter, it’s all about “shared values”.
 So we shall keep them at all times, stay focused, and be persistent in our journey even if it seems to be taking too long sometimes.